-We continued to execute on our programmes for the expansion of production capacity and increased process automation, with particular progress being made at our CZT manufacturing facility in the US.
-These programmes are on track and are resulting in greater manufacturing productivity and cost efficiencies.
-We are making significant progress in our cost and productivity in CZT crystal growth and detector manufacturing.
-We have dedicated teams that are focussed on targeted improvements for every step in the manufacturing process, which directly contributes to yield and cost improvement.
+Kromek continued to execute on its programmes for the expansion of production capacity and increased process automation, with particular progress being made at its CZT manufacturing facility in the US.
+These programmes are resulting in greater manufacturing productivity and cost efficiencies, which made an important contribution to the Group's EBITDA performance.
+Kromek has dedicated teams that are focussed on targeted improvements for every step in the manufacturing process, which directly contributes to yield and cost improvement.